Malcolm Smith's Family History Archive

 [Ref.
 N.10]

-Ancestors Profile Keepsakes Index for FOLKER
+Ancestors Profile Engravings Newspapers Index for FOLKER

 According to the pedigree produced by The Royal College of Arms, Samuel Shepherd Folker was born on 30 September 1789, the only child of Samuel and Susannah Folker.

-On 12 January 1821, Samuel obtained a licence to marry Susannah Thorpe, and the marriage took place the next day at Oxford.
+He was

+Samuel married Susannah Thorpe at St.Cross in Summertown, Oxford having obtained the necessary licence the previous day.
 The licence shows that he was a resident of Brighthelmston, the former name for Brighton.
 Susannah was one of six children of John Wise and Dorothy Thorp of Oxford.
 Her father, John, had served two terms as Mayor of Oxford.
+Their first child, Samuel William Thorp, was born on 1 December 1821 but only survived until 7 March that year.
+The registration of his baptism shows the family as living in North Street, Brighton.

 Boore's Brighton Directory of 1822 lists Folker S.S. as Carver and Guilder at Royal Colonnade.

-Their first child, Samuel William Thorp, was born on 1 December 1821 but only survived until 7 March that year.
-The registration of his baptism shows the family as living in North Street.
-References in the Brighton Directories of 1822 show Samuel Shepherd Folker as a carver and gilder of the Royal Colonnade at 136 North Street, Brighton.
-One reference notes him as carver and gilder to his majesty, therefore it is likely that he provided a service to the Royal Pavillion at Brighton which was opposite his shop.
+Baxter's Brighton Directory of the same year listed him as of the Royal Colonnade at 136 North Street, Brighton, 'Carver and Gilder to His Majesty' It is likely, therefore, that he provided a service to the Royal Pavillion at Brighton which was opposite his shop.
 Interestingly, the Royal Colonnade Library was located next door at number 137.

-Sarah Thorp was born on 6 April 1823 but died on 12 June.
-John Ambrose was born on 21 June 1825 but died on 18 November.
-William Henry was born on 30 August 1826 and Maria on 13 September 1828.
+Son William Henry was born on 30 August 1826 and daughter Maria on 13 September 1828.
 Both were baptised in Brighton but Maria only survived until 22 April 1833.
+Samuel and his family appear to have remained in North Street during this period.

 Top of page